xforgie/shift-register-library-pico/README.md

-# Raspberry Pi Pico Shift Register Library
+# Shift Register Library for Raspberry Pi Pico

 A C library to interface with SN74HC595 and CD4021B shift registers using the Raspberry Pi Pico